Skip to Content

 “Flesh-Eater Courts Questing Gallants” is the name of one of the Death warbands available for Warcry.

-If you already have a Flesh-Eater army (FEC in short), you already have enough miniatures to play Warcry: all you need is to buy the book the Warcry Compendium and join someone with a board, the rules and some scenery.
+If you already have a Flesh-Eater army (FEC in short), you already have enough miniatures to play Warcry: all you need is to join someone with a board, the rules and some scenery.

 This warband is characterized by tough models, expensive in point cost but with decently high damage output, accompanied by a vast horde of really cheap infantry units.